thijoubert/chulapa/collections/_posts/2021-08-24-InformationBarriers-OneDrive.md

 <br/>
 # What user experience for Teams a OneDrive combined with a segment and Information Barriers policy?

-The user experience is very similar between OneDrive and Teams for content sharing.
+The user experience is very similar between OneDrive and Teams for content sharing with Information Barriers applied.

 Again, let's take a concrete example.
 For this, I have removed the "Goblins" segment from OneDrive from "Goblin - Army 1".
 Let's try to share content to "Goblin".

-If we share a document from our OneDrive, a link is automatically created (**we could even create a link "Anyone with the link"!!!**).
+If we share a document from our OneDrive, a link is automatically created (**we can even create a link "Anyone with the link"!!!**).

 However, our "Goblin" user will not be able to open the document, nor copy the link.
 The error message being brief, this could lead to some frustration.